apache/atlas/docs/src/documents/Security/Security.md

 ## SPNEGO-based HTTP Authentication

-HTTP access to the Atlas platform can be secured by enabling the platform's SPNEGO support.
+HTTP accesses to the Atlas platform can be secured by enabling the platform's SPNEGO support.
 There are currently two supported authentication mechanisms:

-   * `simple` - authentication is performed via a provided user name
+   * `simple` - authentication is performed via a provided username
    * `kerberos` - the KDC authenticated identity of the client is leveraged to authenticate to the server

 The kerberos support requires the client accessing the server to first authenticate to the KDC (usually this is done via the 'kinit' command).
 Once authenticated, the user may access the server (the authenticated identity will be related to the server via the SPNEGO negotiation mechanism).